Last Minute Gift Ideas

 More Inclusive Toys Are Being Made

-Before we start in on specific suggestions, let’s take a few minutes to understand why purchasing the right toys for people with special needs is such a big deal.
-Although children and teens with disabilities can use some mainstream toys, those toys often are not naturally adapted to their needs.
+Before we start on specific suggestions, let’s take a few minutes to understand why purchasing the right toys for people with special needs is such a big deal.
+Although individuals with disabilities can use some mainstream toys, those toys often are not naturally adapted to their needs.
 For example, battery-operated toys typically come with a small switch to activate them.
-A person with cerebral palsy or another physical limitation may not have the fine motor skills necessary to grip and move that tiny switch.
-For older teens and adults, a standard iPad may present a challenge because they can’t use the touch screen properly.

 In the past, mainstream toy manufacturers haven’t always produced toys to address certain physical and mental needs, so companies like Enabling Devices began making their own suitable alternatives.
 In many cases, their toys for special needs mimic those found in toy stores across the country.
-They are designed with special needs children and teens in mind, however, adapting them to use switches or large buttons where necessary and providing sensory experiences that help, rather than hinder, those with sensory sensitivities.

 Holiday Gift Guide for Those with Special Needs